 Protein drinks are a very good way to get adequate protein/ nutrition, in addition to regular food, without the added fats and sugars that regular food has.
-It is critical that you take in 60-80grams of protein in drinks per day, until this plan is altered by Dr. Ellner as time progresses.
+It is critical that you take in 60 grams of protein in drinks per day, until this plan is altered by Dr. Ellner as time progresses.
 These supplements give you the energy you need and the protein to protect and feed your muscles, until you are taking enough nutrition by eating your regular meals.
 Some people just like the energy they provide and they choose to use them in the long-term for this reason.

-But be careful when selecting protein supplements!
-The ones that are made to be "shakes" are frequently high in calories and carbohydrates.
+Be careful when selecting protein supplements!
 Read the labels to find one that has: